This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Adjusting Thread Tension Settings

-- Adjust in small increments and test each change
+- Adjust in small steps.

 Replacing Needles and Bobbins